 As required under section 134(5) of the Act' your Directors state that:

-a.
-In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;
+a) In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;

-c.
-They have taken proper and sufficient care for the maintenance of adequate accountingrecords in accordance with the provisions of this Act for safeguarding the assets of theCompany and for preventing and detecting fraud and other irregularities;
+c) They had taken proper and sufficient care for the maintenance of adequate accountingrecords in accordance with the provisions of this Act for safeguarding the assets of theCompany and for preventing and detecting fraud and other irregularities;

-e.
-They have laid down internal financial controls to be followed by the Company andthat such
+e) They had laid down internal financial controls to be followed by the Company andthat such

 ADEQUACY OF INTERNAL FINANCIAL CONTROLS